-"Once you stop taking the synthetic hormones that are in the combined pill, your normal hormonal function starts kicking in," says Dr Welsh.
-For some women this begins immediately and their menstrual cycle will return to normal very quickly, whereas for other women it can take a few months.
-This is usually dependent on factors that regularly impact the menstrual cycle, like weight, stress and diet.
-If it does take longer for your period to return after you come off the pill, this isn’t necessarily something to worry about, especially because the hormones in the pill won’t linger in your body at all once you stop taking it, according to Dr Welsh.
+"Once you stop taking the synthetic hormones that are in the combined pill, your normal hormonal function starts kicking in," says Dr. Welsh.
+For some, this begins immediately and their menstrual cycle will return to normal very quickly, whereas for others it can take a few months.
+This is usually dependent on factors that regularly impact the menstrual cycle, like weight, stress, and diet.
+If it does take longer for your period to return after you come off the pill, this isn’t necessarily something to worry about, especially because the hormones in the pill won’t linger in your body at all once you stop taking it, according to Dr. Welsh.

-My first 'real' period came exactly one month after I stopped taking the pill and it was much heavier than any period I’ve ever had.
+My first real period came exactly one month after I stopped taking the pill and it was much heavier than any period I’ve ever had.
 I also struggled with period pains almost the entire time I was on my period, which lasted around five days.
 This experience has been pretty consistent in the three periods I’ve had since coming off the pill.
-According to Dr Welsh, my periods might be heavy and painful because I’ve just come off the pill and my body is readjusting, or this might simply be what my natural cycle is like now.
+According to Dr. Welsh, my periods might be heavy and painful because my body is readjusting, or this might simply be what my natural cycle is like now.
 Most people’s cycles change as they get older, so there’s a high likelihood that mine changed while I was on the pill.

 How I feel after three months off hormonal contraception

 However, during the past three months I have felt more in touch with my body and better able to understand my experiences and feelings, both physical and mental.
-Recognising what my body wants and needs, and how that relates to my hormones, has undoubtedly been the biggest benefit of life without hormonal contraception (especially when PMS is the perfect excuse for 10 hours of sleep and chocolate for breakfast).
+Recognizing what my body wants and needs and how that relates to my hormones has undoubtedly been the biggest benefit of life without hormonal contraception (especially when PMS is the perfect excuse for 10 hours of sleep and chocolate for breakfast).